3. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) – article 10: right to life

 Figure 3.1 - Text description

-- Source: Statistics Canada, General Social Survey, 2016 (Social Research Division calculations).
+- Source: Statistics Canada, General Social Survey - Canadians at Work and Home, 2016 (Social Research Division calculations).

-Persons with disabilities were less likely to have a hopeful outlook on the future than persons without disabilities.
-Only 58% of men and 62% of women with disabilities had a hopeful outlook on the future.
+Persons with disabilities were less likely to report having a hopeful view of the future than those without disabilities.
+Among persons with disabilities, 58% of men and 62% of women with disabilities often or always had a hopeful view of the future.
 This compares to 81% of men and 83% of women without disabilities.

 3.2 Having something to look forward to in life